Headwaters RC&D focuses on...

 North Central Pennsylvania is the ideal place to live if you love the outdoors; plentiful in hardwood forests, recreation, and developed lands, with more stream miles than any of the lower 48 states.
 Our area has the largest National Forest east of the Mississippi River, abundant state forest lands, and State Gamelands.
 North Central PA also enjoys some of the most scenic wilderness and recreation areas in the eastern U.S. including the famous US Route 6—named by National Geographic as “One of America’s most scenic drives”.

-Our region is positioned on the Eastern Continental Divide; demarcating the headwaters of the Susquehanna and Ohio River systems.
+Our region is positioned on the Eastern Continental Divide; demarcating the do my homework headwaters of the Susquehanna and Ohio River systems.
 It is also the source water for the Allegheny, Genessee, and Susquehanna River Basins.